BrightBlueCloud/aws-cloud-projects/projects/01-s3-static-site/README.md

 ## Current Status
 AWS CLI installed.
-AWS account authentication (MFA + IAM user) will be completed when my new phone arrives on the 1st.
+AWS account authentication (MFA + IAM user) will be completed next session.
 Terraform files are staged but not applied yet.